Owasso school board appoints Margaret Coates as interim superintendent for district

-In a letter to district families Tuesday, the board said that it unanimously voted to extend an offer to former assistant superintendent Margaret Coates, who accepted the position.
+In a letter to district families Tuesday, the board said that it unanimously voted to extend an offer to former assistant superintendent Margaret Coates.

 Coates oversaw the district’s teaching and learning curriculum for three years prior to her retirement in June 2021.